 Another situation in which the front driver could be liable is if he or she negligently failed to maintain the vehicle, resulting in malfunctioning brake lights.
 It is every driver’s responsibility to adequately maintain his or her vehicle – including ensuring properly functioning lights.
 Lack of brake lights could make it impossible to tell the vehicle is stopping, leading to the rear driver colliding with the back of the front vehicle.
 If a reasonable and prudent driver would not have been able to avoid a rear-end collision, the front driver may bear responsibility.

 Proving Fault for a Rear-End Collision

 To obtain a financial award for your damages after a rear-end collision in California, you will need to prove the other driver’s fault.
 This may take hiring investigators to gather evidence against the other driver, if available.
 A third party may also share liability for your accident.
 The owner of an unsafe or poorly designed parking lot, for example, could be at fault if the layout of the parking lot contributed to your rear-end collision.
-Hiring a law firm to investigate your case could help you identify the liable parties.
-A knowledgable Long Beach auto accident attorney could also help you prove your case and obtain a fair recovery.
+Hiring a personal injury law firm to investigate your case could help you identify the liable parties.
+A knowledgable Long Beach car accident attorney could also help you prove your case and obtain a fair recovery.